yguitton/training-material/faqs/galaxy/manage_your_galaxy_storage.md

 contributors: [dadrasarmin]
 ---

-Now, it is possible to bring your own Storage to Galaxy for computation and storage of your results.
+Now, it is possible to bring your own Storage to Galaxy for computation, storage, and archiving of your results.
 You can add more storage options to your account by following these steps:

 - Click on your Username on top right part of the website and then click on `Preferences`.
 - From the middle panel, click on the `Manage Your Galaxy Storage` (previously called `Storage location`).